You never imagined that you or a loved one would get arrested and face criminal charges, but here you are. Now what?

-Under Pennsylvania law, there are also certain non-categorized offenses.
+Under Pennsylvania law, there are also certain non-categorized felony offenses.
 In these cases, the court is responsible for determining the appropriate sentence based on the details of the crime in question.
 Non-categorized violations include first, second, and third-degree murder.

 Felony vs. Misdemeanor Offenses

 So, what is the difference between a felony and a misdemeanor?

-The difference comes down to the scale of the crimes.
+The major difference comes down to the scale of the crimes.
 Misdemeanors are generally less serious crimes in which fewer people suffered harm, or the amount of monetary loss is less.
 Felonies are usually more serious with a wider range of harm, including physical, psychological, and financial harm.